tulioccalazans/ffmpeg-kit-https-flutter/README.md

 - Updated Android and MacOS bindings to work with Flutter 3.27.3
 - Includes both `FFmpeg` and `FFprobe`
-- Audio version of FFmpegKit
+- Https version of FFmpegKit
 - Supports
     - `Android`, `iOS` and `macOS`
     - FFmpeg `v6.0.2`